Beyond Stereotypes: Exploring Birth Control Methods in History

 Traditional Indian Birth Control Methods

-• Ayurvedic Methods: Ayurveda, an ancient Indian medical system, which provides natural birth control options in different methods.
+• Ayurvedic Methods: Ayurveda is an ancient Indian medical system that delivers natural birth control options through different methods.
 This natural medical system use herbal medicines like neem and papaya seeds, which are believed to have conceiving power.
 In ayurvedic text books it is also written about the importance of timing intercourse depending on a woman’s menstrual cycle in order to avoid pregnancy.

-• Barrier Methods: In Indian history, women are bound in barrier methods to avoid conception.
-This includes the use of cervical caps made of cotton or beeswax to close the cervix and prevent sperm from entering the uterus.
-In addition, women also uses natural products like honey or ghee as spermicides to disable or kill sperm.
+• Barrier Methods: Throughout Indian history, women were tied down in barrier methods for avoiding conception.
+These involve using cervical caps made of cotton or beeswax to close up the cervix and prevent sperm from reaching the uterus.
+In addition to this, natural products like honey or ghee are also used as spermicide to render the sperms impotent or kill them.

 Historical Significance and Cultural Context